oasis-tcs/openc2-impl-https/openc2-impl-https-v1.0.md

 This OpenC2 over HTTPS transfer specification is suitable for operational environments where:

-* Connectivity between OpenC2 producers and OpenC2 consumers is:
+* Connectivity between OpenC2 Producers and OpenC2 Consumers is:
     * Highly available, with infrequent network outages
     * Of sufficient bandwidth that no appreciable message delays or dropped packets are experienced
-* In-band negotiation of a connection initiated by either producer or consumer is possible without requiring an out-of-band signalling network.
+* In-band negotiation of a connection initiated by either Producer or Consumer is possible without requiring an out-of-band signalling network.
-* The overhead of HTTPS is acceptable (e.g., multiple OpenC2 command / response exchanges can be passed through a single HTTPS connection).
+* The overhead of HTTPS is acceptable (e.g., multiple OpenC2 Command / Response exchanges can be passed through a single HTTPS connection).

 An additional application for this transfer specification is interoperability test environments.